- 1 What is Ragi?

 - 8 Let's Connect

-Before we look at how To Make Ragi Sprouts you must be wondering why to sprout Ragi or can it be sprouted?
+Before we look at how To sprout Ragi you must be wondering why sprout Ragi or can it be sprouted?
 Well, being a seed it can very well be sprouted, it sprouts beautifully and in much less time than legumes.

-A look at the above chart clearly shows how ragi is rich in calcium.
-344 mg in just 100 g!
+Apart from other nutrients, Ragi is extremely rich in calcium and iron.
+344 mg of calcium and 3.9 mg of Iron in just 100 g!
 No other millet is nearby also.
 And imagine when this figure multiplies by 20 then what?
 It means 6880 mg or 6.8 g in every 100 g.
 And this increase happens just when you sprout Ragi.

 - Increase in calcium by 20%

 - Increase in iron by 10%